Political positions of Tulsi Gabbard: Free speech

-In her full announcement regarding her exodus from the Democratic Party, Gabbard stated, "Today's Democratic Party does not believe in our constitutionally protected right of free speech.
+In her full announcement regarding her departure from the Democratic Party, Gabbard stated, "Today's Democratic Party does not believe in our constitutionally protected right of free speech.
 Fostering freedom of thought and diversity of expression is the very foundation of any flourishing democracy."
-She also criticized the Biden Administration's creation of a Disinformation Governance Board, referring to it as a "Ministry of Truth."
+She also criticized the Biden administration's creation of a Disinformation Governance Board, referring to it as a "Ministry of Truth."

 Gun control

 Gabbard's views on gun control and gun owners' rights have varied through the course of her political career.

 During her time in Congress and throughout her presidential campaign, Gabbard supported a common rifle weapons ban and universal background checks.
 She received an F-rating from the NRA, a 0% rating by the Hawaii Rifle Association and a 100% rating by the Brady Campaign to Prevent Gun Violence for her time in Congress.

-Following her retirement from Congress, Gabbard's positions on gun control and gun owners' rights have slightly shifted to the right.
+Following her retirement from Congress, Gabbard's positions on gun control and gun owners' rights have shifted to the right.

 Gabbard has stated that she is a supporter of the Second Amendment.
 Gabbard says she believes the Second Amendment is necessary so citizens can "defend themselves and our loved ones, and to serve as a check on a tyrannical government seeking to take away our God-given freedoms."

 Gabbard expressed approval with the Supreme Court's ruling in New York State Rifle & Pistol Association, Inc. v.
 Bruen, which held that an individual's right to carry a handgun for self-defense outside the home is protected by the Second Amendment of the United States Constitution.

+In October 2024, she stated her opposition to an assault weapon ban.